Bangalore

 Hydrogen peroxide: It gives a very high and stable degree of whiteness.

 Wetting agent: It accelerates the wettability of material in solution, thus helping the easy penetration of chemicals into the substrate.
-It reduces the surface tension of water to allow it to spread drops on a surface, increasing the spreading abilities of a liquid.
+It reduces the surface tension of water to allow it to spread in drops on a surface, increasing the spreading abilities of a liquid.

 Conclusion